InformaticsMatters/squonk2-data-manager-ui/README.md

 ## Building
 Official builds are handled by Travis and container images pushed to Docker-Hub.
-Refer to the `.travis.yml` file to see the official build commands, which can be run from the project clone to produce an NGINX web-container: -
+Refer to the `.travis.yml` file to see the official build commands, which can be run from the project clone to produce an [nginx] web-container: -

     $ docker build . \
         -t informaticsmatters/mini-apps-data-tier-ui:latest